edarioq/neighborhood-map/README.md

 # Udacity Project Specification
-The following is the project rubric.
+**The following is the project rubric.
+Use this to double check the code and verify that everything is on par with all requirements.**

 ### Interface Design
 1. All application components render on-screen in a responsive manner.